mintty/mintty/wiki/Tips.md

 after terminating, caused by the
 [terminfo database](http://invisible-island.net/ncurses/man/terminfo.5.html)
 including the corresponding reset sequence in the “normal cursor” setting.
-This is avoided with mintty option `SuppressDEC=12`.
+This is avoided with mintty option `SuppressDEC=12`, not needed from mintty 3.0.1.

 ### Avoiding escape timeout issues in vim ###